 There are a number of groups who re-enact New Zealand’s 19th-century wars.
 Shown here are members of an Armed Constabulary group.
-The Armed Constabulary was New Zealand’s standing military force from 1867 until1877.
+The Armed Constabulary was New Zealand’s standing military force from 1867 until 1877.
 Its members included Pākehā and Māori.
-They wore kilts for ease of movement through the trackless bush of the central North Island.
+They sometimes wore kilts for ease of movement through the trackless bush of the central North Island.

 Te whakamahi i tēnei tūemi

 Photograph by Dave Homewood

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.